Beauty and the Beast (musical): TV ice-show special (1996)

-West End production (1997)
+West End production (1997–1999)

 The West End production opened at London's Dominion Theatre on April 29, 1997, starring Julie-Alanah Brighten as Belle and Alasdair Harvey as the Beast.
-It also featured Burke Moses as Gaston, Derek Griffiths as Lumiere, Mary Millar as Mrs. Potts, Norman Rossington as Maurice, Barry James as Cogsworth, Di Botcher as Madame de la Grande Bouche, Richard Gauntlett as LeFou, and Rebecca Thornhill as Babette.
+It also featured Burke Moses reprising his role as Gaston, Derek Griffiths as Lumiere, Mary Millar as Mrs. Potts, Norman Rossington as Maurice, Barry James as Cogsworth, Di Botcher as Madame de la Grande Bouche, Richard Gauntlett as LeFou, and Rebecca Thornhill as Babette.

 Over the course of the production, notable replacements included Michelle Gayle and Annalene Beechey as Belle, John Barrowman and Earl Carpenter as the Beast, Alex Bourne as Gaston, and Billy Boyle and Terry Doyle as Maurice.
 The production ended on December 11, 1999.

-The production won the 1998 American Express Award for Best New Musical Olivier Award, against other nominees Enter the Guardsman, The Fix and Lady in the Dark.
+The production won the American Express Award for Best New Musical at the 1998 Laurence Olivier Awards, against other nominees Enter the Guardsman, The Fix and Lady in the Dark.

-Broadway revival

-On April 24, 2019, Disney Theatrical Groups revealed that Beauty and the Beast would return to Broadway.
-Thomas Schumacher announced that the Broadway revival would be updated.
-Theatre and dates have not been announced.

-In 2028, the revival would be premiering at the Majestic Theatre(Broadway) after The Phantom of the Opera leaves his own stage.

 West End revival (2022)

 The UK and Ireland reimagined tour which opened in August 2021, played a limited London Palladium engagement from June 24 through September 17, 2022.
-It stars Shaq Taylor as The Beast, Courtney Stapleton as Belle, and the rest of the tour's cast.
+It starred Shaq Taylor as The Beast, Courtney Stapleton as Belle, and the rest of the tour's cast.

-US National tours
+US national tours

-The show had four US national tours.
-The first opened on November 15, 1995, and closed in 1999.
-It featured Kim Huber as Belle, Fred Inkley as the Beast, Patrick Page as Lumiere and Paige Davis as Babette.
+The show had five US national tours.
+The first national tour launched on November 15, 1995 at the Orpheum Theatre in Minneapolis, and closed in 1999.
+It featured Kim Huber as Belle, Fred Inkley as the Beast, Patrick Page as Lumiere, and Paige Davis as Babette.
 Patrick Page and Paige Davis met and fell in love during the tour and married.

 A second national tour opened in 1999 with Susan Owen as Belle and Grant Norman as The Beast.
 This production closed in 2003.
 The third national tour opened in 2001 and closed in 2003.
 This production starred Jennifer Shraeder as Belle and Roger Befeler as the Beast with Marc G. Dalio as Gaston.
 Notable replacements on the tours have included Sarah Litzsinger, Erin Dilly and Danyelle Bossardet as Belle.
 The three touring companies visited 137 venues in 90 North American cities.
 About 5.5 million people in the United States and Canada saw these tours.

 The fourth national tour of Beauty and the Beast began February 2010, opening in Providence, Rhode Island, starring Liz Shivener as Belle and Justin Glaser as the Beast.
 Under the direction of the original Broadway creative team, the show featured all new sets and costumes.
 The tour was the longest in the show's history, running until July 2016.

+A new North American tour based on the UK and Australian productions opened in June 2025 at the Cadillac Palace Theater in Chicago, with Kyra Belle Johnson as Belle, Stephen Mark Lukas as Gaston, and Fergie L. Philippe as the Beast.